ddev/ddev/docs/users/step-debugging.md

 [PhpStorm](https://www.jetbrains.com/phpstorm/download) is a leading PHP development IDE with extensive built-in debugging support.
 It provides two different ways to do debugging.
 One requires very little effort in the PhpStorm IDE (they call it zero-configuration debugging) and the other requires you to set up a "run configuration", and is basically identical to the Netbeans or Eclipse setup.

-__If you are using PhpStorm inside WSL2 (or perhaps other Linux configurations), under Help→ Edit Custom VM Options, add an additional line: `-Djava.net.preferIPv4Stack=true` This makes PHPStorm listen for Xdebug using IPV4; the Linux version of PHPStorm seems to default to using only IPV6.__
+__If you are using PhpStorm inside WSL2 (or perhaps other Linux configurations), under `Help→ Edit Custom VM Options`, add an additional line: `-Djava.net.preferIPv4Stack=true` This makes PhpStorm listen for Xdebug using IPV4; the Linux version of PhpStorm seems to default to using only IPV6.__

 #### PhpStorm Zero-Configuration Debugging